Dujiangyan Irrigation System

 Route 3 - One-day route for Dujiangyan Irrigation System and Qingcheng Mountain

-In the morning, we visited the core water conservancy facilities such as Baopingkou, Feishayan, and Yuzui in Dujiangyan, and learned about the overall intelligent system of dam-less water diversion, sand discharge, and flow control in ancient times.
-In the afternoon, we headed to Qingcheng Mountain.
+In the morning, you can visit the core water conservancy facilities such as Baopingkou, Feishayan, and Yuzui in Dujiangyan, and learn about the overall intelligent system of dam-less water diversion, sand discharge, and flow control in ancient times.
+In the afternoon, you will head to Qingcheng Mountain.
 As an important birthplace of Chinese Taoism, the place has green trees and Taoist temples hidden in the mountains, embodying the natural philosophy of "harmony between man and nature".
 Combining the water control concept of Dujiangyan with the Taoist culture of Qingcheng Mountain, it is a very classic combination route to experience Sichuan's unique culture and natural features in one day.

 Route map of Dujiangyan Scenic Area